Top 15 Most Valuable Basketball Rookie Cards of The 1970s

 Shaq's rookie cards were a big hit when released back in 1992.

-Today, his rookie cards are still big sellers, even despite massive production runs.
+Today, his rookie cards are still big sellers despite massive production runs.

-In this piece, we step back in time to review the rookie cards of the one and only big man, Shaquille O’Neal.
+In this guide, we step back in time to review the top Shaquille O'Neal rookie cards.

 1970 Topps Pete Maravich Rookie Card (Value, Rarity, Investment)